Hoosac School is a top boarding high school in New York rich with traditions, some of which have existed for 130 years.

 Upon their arrival at Hoosac, every student is sorted onto either the Antonian (named for Mount Anthony, which is to the north of the school) or the Graftonian (named for the Grafton Hills that bracket the southeastern edge of campus) team.
 Each team also reflects the school colors: red for the Antonians and purple for the Graftonians.
 These teams compete throughout the year for the most points, and the winning team is granted the prestigious Guilford Cup!
-Competitions include dodgeball games, swimming contests, and an entire day dedicated to Antonian/Graftonian events: ASADO Day, in the spring.
-Participation in on campus charity events or other fun activities can also count towards each team’s point total.
+Competitions include school-wide ice hockey, basketball, soccer and volleyball games, swimming contests, dodgeball competitions and an entire day dedicated to Antonian/Graftonian events: ASADO Day, in the spring.
+Participation in on-campus charity events or other fun activities can also count towards each team’s point total.
 Nothing brings out Hoosac spirit and pride like an Antonian vs. Graftonian competition.

-One of the grandest and oldest traditions at Hoosac, the Boar's Head and Yule Log Pageant has been performed every year for one hundred and twenty four years straight.
+One of the grandest and oldest traditions at Hoosac, the Boar's Head and Yule Log Pageant has been performed every year for 125 years straight.
 It is a school-wide production that celebrates the Christmas season in true medieval style.
 The show starts out solemnly, with songs representing the birth of Christ and several contemporary martyrs, followed by a feast of roast beef, greens, and an authentic boar's head.
-After dinner comes the fun portion of the evening: Father Christmas, the Mummers Play, and lively songs and dances entertain the crowd.
+After dinner comes the fun portion of the evening: Father Christmas, the Mummers Play, and lively songs and dances that entertain the crowd.
 It is also the time for the Jester, the Lord of Misrule, to appear.
-One Jester is chosen by the Headmaster per year and they have free reign to enact well-meaning mischief during the show and for a few weeks after.
-For more information on the Boar's Head and Yule Log, see our Boar's Head and Yule Log page.
+One Jester is chosen by the Headmaster each year and they have free reign to enact well-meaning mischief during the show and for a few weeks after.
+For more information on the Boar's Head and Yule Log Pageant, see our Boar's Head and Yule Log page.

 Bleeze Banquet is one of the best nights on campus for the VIth Formers at Hoosac.
 The night begins with a church service where many of students either sing the school choir or serve as alter boys/girls.
 This is followed by a burning of the greens which signals the end of the Jester's misrule (see above), and the first step toward commencement.
 Students pose and take photographs in front of the large bonfire.
 The entire school then moves into the dining hall where both students and faculty sit at tables arranged in the shape of a cross, another time honored Bleeze tradition.
 In addition to the great food and fellowship, many students take advantage of the photo booth before giving their attention to an alumni keynote speaker.
 After an emotional speech, there are usually three or four musical performances by some of the school's best musicians.
 Students then close out the evening with a candle toast to the VIth Form, the prefects, the faculty, staff and alumni before joining in the school ode.